I finally got a call back from the teacher running the GSA at Colin’s school. It was an interesting call.

 I was surprised to say the least.
 First off, I’d called her last week and left a detailed voice message explaining exactly why I’d called.
 When I didn’t hear back from her, I contacted one of my former high school teachers (now retired) and got a number for the school board to see if they could give me any information on the GSA or at least let me know if it even existed in his school.
 And I told them exactly why I was calling.
 But, hey, explaining everything for the third time isn’t that hard.

-Emma’s school has posters pretty much everywhere.
+Kait’s school has posters pretty much everywhere.
 You can’t walk more than 10ft down a hallway without seeing a sign advertising for the GSA.
-I have never seen a GSA poster in Jeremy’s school.
+I have never seen a GSA poster in Colin’s school.
 For that matter, I don’t know where the bulletin board is either.
-Maybe I’ll send Jeremy on a scavenger hunt for it when his school reopens next week.
+Maybe I’ll send Colin on a scavenger hunt for it when his school reopens next week.

 I’m glad I found out about the drop in group because so far the GSA sounds like a total bust.